-We believe it is always important to ask ourselves, ‘How can we do better?’ and our commitment to continuous improvement has resulted in improved efficiencies, as well as increased social, economic and environmental sustainability.
+We believe it is always important to ask ourselves, ‘how can we do better?’
+Our commitment to continuous improvement has resulted in improved efficiencies, as well as increased social, economic and environmental sustainability.
 We call this Big Little Wins – small changes that add up to make a big difference for our growers, our staff, our business partners and the world in which we all work.

 New Zealand’s avocado industry is poised to grow significantly in the coming years.
 We look forward to helping our growers enjoy a successful and prosperous future.